Ramadan 2023 date – Why is Ramadan Celebrated by Muslims?

 Ramadan 2023

-According to the Gregorian calendar, Ramadan 2023 is likely to fall on 21 April 2023.
+In most countries, the first day of Ramadan fasting is likely to be 12/03/2024, depending on the sighting of the new moon.
 This is the ninth holy month of the Islamic lunar calendar, and it was revealed in the Qur’an more than fourteen centuries ago.

 Ramadan is one of the most sacred months for Muslims in the world.
 According to Islamic calculations, during Ramadan, financially self-sufficient Muslims try to help the poor in the name of Fitra (financial aid).

 It is strictly forbidden to eat and drink during daylight hours while fasting.
 Each day of the thirty-day fast is broken after sunset with dates, sherbet, fruit, etc.

-Why is Ramadan celebrated by Muslims?
+Why is Ramadan Celebrated by Muslims?

-Why Ramadan is celebrated by Muslims?
-Because this is the holy month of the Muslim community, and the intention is to draw closer to God; They help people to strengthen and develop the power of self-control so that pure positive intentions prevail throughout the rest of the year in our society.
+Why Ramadan is celebrated by Muslims – because this is the holy month of the Muslim community, and the intention is to draw closer to God; They help people to strengthen and develop the power of self-control so that pure positive intentions prevail throughout the rest of the year in our society.

 Ramadan is one of the five main pillars of Islam in the world.
 Fasting during the holy month of Ramadan is inevitable for healthy elderly Muslims.
 The five pillars of Muslim followers are a declaration of faith in God.
 The Main five pillars are as follows.